peterkuma/masters-thesis/chapters/03_radiatively-active-gases.md

 radiation is again absorbed strongly by multiple bands of water vapour, but also carbon dioxide, oxygen (‘infrared bands’), methane and nitrous oxide.
-Both absorption in the visible and near IR spectrum has to be accounted for for an accurate radiative transfer prediction in NWP.
+Both absorption in the visible and near IR spectrum has to be accounted for for an accurate radiative transfer prediction in NWP models.
 The importance of absorption bands in the shortwave spectrum is given not only by their strength (absorption cross section) and concentration of the absorbing gas, but also by the